PatrickKyei/exception/_posts/2022-05-18-stay-off-still-people's-business.md

 ## Still Hating

-Hate is a powerful feeling that should be handled with care.
-If handled with care it can restore order and calm.
-Anybody who doesn't like something you are doing and comes forward to let you know is helping you make positive changes in your life.
+Hate is a strong emotion that should be treated with caution.
+It can restore order and calm if handled carefully.
+Anyone who comes out to tell you that they don't like what you're doing is assisting you in making positive adjustments in your life.

+The same feeling, if fueled continuously against you, can wreak trouble in your life.
+Someone who continues to despise your life despite your greatest efforts to overcome your flaws will cost you your happiness.

+Nobody is perfect.
+People you don't need to spend your life with are those who can't forgive you for your faults and constantly remind you of them or use them against you.

 ## Still Nowhere